jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 185O Application of Common Reporting Standard
 (1) This section provides for the application of the CRS standard in determining the requirements for a person or entity under the Inland Revenue Acts.
-(2) The CRS standard is modified for the purposes of determining the requirements for a person or entity under the Inland Revenue Acts in the ways specified in Schedule 2.
+(2) The CRS standard is modified for the purposes of determining the requirements for a person or entity under the Inland Revenue Acts in the ways specified in Schedule 2, part 1.
 (3) The CRS standard is treated as applying at a time— (a) as modified by subsection (2); and
-  (b) consistently with the Commentary on the CRS standard contained in Part IIIB of the CRS publication, as amended at the time.
+  (b) consistently with the Commentary on the CRS standard contained in Part IIIB of the CRS publication, as amended at the time and as modified and clarified in the ways specified in schedule 2, part 2.
 (4) In the application of the CRS standard at a time, a term defined in the CRS standard and used in the Inland Revenue Acts has the meaning that it has at the time under the CRS standard, as modified by subsection (2).
 (5) A person or entity may make an election that is consistent with the CRS standard if the election is not contrary to the Inland Revenue Acts.
 (6) A person or entity that makes an election referred to in subsection (5) must meet the requirements of the CRS applied standard consistently with the election.